Skip to Content

 The views of the Heyward Point Track are breathtaking!

-The Mole (official name Aramoana which is Māori for “pathway of the sea”) is a man-made breakwater extending out 1200 meters.
-It was meant to be extended another 600 meters, but this was impossible due to instability.
+The Mole (officially called Aramoana, which is Māori for “pathway of the sea”) is a man-made breakwater that extends out to see for around 1,200 meters (3,900 ft).
+There were plans for it to be extended another 600 meters (1,968 ft), but this turned out to be impossible due to instability – that’s the power of the sea for you!

 11. Orokonui Ecosanctuary